cs222wa/1DV449_cs222wa/Laboration 2/temp.md

 ###Missing Function Level Access Control
 ######Estimated risk
+High
 ######Exploitability
+Easy
 ######Abstract
+Usually an application verifies a user's function level access before making the functionality visible in the UI.
+However, the application should also make an authorisation check on the server whenever that function is accessed.
+If that request is not verfified then attacks will be able to exploit that and forge requests that will enablee them to access functionality without proper authorization. [#1, page 6]
 ######Specific findings
+* Using the extensions app Postman in Google Chrome, it is possible to make a POST request to the functionality message/delete without any authorisation and get an “OK” returned in the body.
+* It is also possible for a not-logged in user to access the message board by typing “/message” into the URL field.

 ######Consequences
+Even though the application will not display any messages until a message is sent from a user, if a user logs out and then someone clicks the back navigation button in the browser, and then clicks the “Write your message”-button, the messages will still show.
+(This is a conjoined with the security problem “Broken Authentication and Session Management” since the sessions are not timed out, keeping the previous user’s session alive even after logout.)
+Concerning the POST request made in Postman to the message/delete URL, it is unfortunately not possible to know if this action would actually delete any messages, since the application seems to have faulty implementation of the functionality.
+Calling the URL: “message/delete” through Postman OR as logged in Administrator, does not remove any messages.
 ######Suggested measures
+Use a consistent authorization module which should be called by all business functionalities to make sure user is authorized to use the specific functionality.
+It should, by default, deny access to everything, and then grant access to specific roles for each specific function.
+Also, there should be authorization checks implemented in the application controller and/or business logic layer. [#1, page 13]

 ###Cross-Site Request Forgery (CSRF)
 ######Estimated risk